camunda/blog.camunda.org/content/post/2020/07/cawemo-enterprise-on-premises-1.3-released.md

 ### See all links automatically for imported diagrams

 By using the process ID, we automatically add links to imported diagrams where we read and match the `calledElement` attribute.
-This way, you can simply import all your process diagrams to Cawemo and get an easy overview of how your processes are calling each other.
+This way, you can simply import all your process diagrams to Cawemo and easily get an overview of how your processes are linked together.

 ### Delete milestones from plugin projects

-For each deployed engine process and each pushed modeler diagram, a milestone gets created in Cawemo.
+For each deployed engine process and each synced modeler diagram, a milestone gets created in Cawemo.
 Using the milestone menu, you can now delete individual milestones to decrease duplication or delete old versions.

 {{< figure class="no-border teaser" src="delete-milestones.png" alt="Delete milestones from plugin projects" >}}